madanyc/workfront-learn.en/help/manage-work/issues-requests/understand-updates-and-notifications.md

 ---
 title: Understand updates and notifications
-description: Learn how to make updates on approval requests and find your notifications in [!DNL  Workfront].
+description: Learn how to make updates on approval requests and find your notifications in Workfront.
 activity: use
 feature: Work Management
 type: Tutorial